DreamCompute FAQs

 Where are the data centers located?

-DreamHost cloud services are currently located in the United States, but accessible from anywhere globally.
-DreamCompute is located in our Ashburn, Virginia (US-East) data center, and DreamObjects is located in the Ashburn, VA (US-East) data center.
+DreamHost cloud services are currently located in the United States but are accessible from anywhere globally.
+DreamCompute is located in the Ashburn, Virginia (US-East) data center, and DreamObjects is located in the Ashburn, Virginia (US-East) data center.

 Will DreamCompute scale?

 Yes.
-You can scale your apps both vertically and horizontally, by creating VMs with additional resources, or by spinning up additional VMs to handle similar or diverse infrastructure workloads (e.g. creating multiple load balancers, or separating web servers and databases).
-The unique networking features in DreamCompute enable developers and operations teams to design sophisticated n-tier architectures, with many VMs.
+You can scale your apps both vertically and horizontally, by creating VMs with additional resources or by spinning up additional VMs to handle similar or diverse infrastructure workloads (for example, creating multiple load balancers, or separating web servers and databases).
+The unique networking features in DreamCompute enable developers and operations teams to design sophisticated n-tier architectures with many VMs.

 Can I scale my disk volume on a running instance?

-You can scale your disk volumes that are in use if you use LVM (Logical Volume Manager).
-It is recommended you use LVM when mounting your disk volumes for this reason.
-LVM allows you to continually add more disk space without any service interruption.
-If you don’t use LVM you would need to mount another (larger) volume, then copy your data from the old to the new volume.
+Yes, you can scale disk volumes that are in use if you use LVM (Logical Volume Manager).
+Using LVM when mounting your disk volumes is recommended for this reason, because it allows you to continually add more disk space without any service interruption.
+If you don't use LVM, you would need to mount another (larger) volume, then copy your data from the old volume to the new one.

 Can I scale my CPU or memory on a running instance?

-Absolutely!
-View the article below for instructions on scaling the vCPU and memory resources of a running instance.
+Yes.
+View the article below for instructions on scaling the vCPU and memory resources of a running instance:

 Is my data backed up?